ulixee/hero/docs/main/Help/troubleshooting.md

 - Linux: ~/.cache (environment variable XDG_CACHE_HOME)
 - Windows: ~/AppData/Local (environment variable LOCALAPPDATA)

-#### Replay

-Hero also installs an app called [Replay](/docs/advanced/session-replay) to debug and troubleshoot sessions.
-Replay is ~200MB unpacked.
-To skip download (ie, in a production environment), you can set the following environmental variable: `HERO_REPLAY_SKIP_BINARY_DOWNLOAD=true`.

-If you continue to have problems, [let us know](https://github.com/ulixee/ulixee/issues).

 ### Debugging Logs

 By default, Hero logs everything to a [Session](/docs/advanced/session) database that is created per Hero instance.
 The SessionLogs table contains all debug logs.